Swingin' A's: Legacy

-Four individuals from the group would be inducted into the National Baseball Hall of Fame: Jackson, Fingers, Hunter, and Williams.
+Four individuals from the group have been inducted into the National Baseball Hall of Fame: Hunter (1987), Fingers (1992), Jackson (1993), and Williams (2008); of the four, only Fingers and Williams were inducted with the A's logo on their plaque.

 Sparky Anderson, who managed the Big Red Machine, described that the best World Series in history was not the 1975 World Series that he managed to victory, saying "I'll always maintain that the best Series I was ever involved in was the 1972 World Series against Oakland.
 That's because those were the two of the finest ball clubs to go against each other that you'll ever see in I don't know how long.”
 Reggie Jackson called his team the best in a generation, one that dwarfed his later success with the New York Yankees (who won two titles in the latter half of the 1970s).

 In 2017, MLB Network released a documentary detailing The Swingin' A's that told the story of the group.

+Several members have been inducted into the team Hall of Fame, starring with Fingers, Hunter, Jackson, and Finley for the inaugural class in 2018.
+Seven members from the dynasty have joined them, which included Williams in 2024.